henry-hsieh/personal-setup/README.md

 - `build/`: The directory contains the downloaded files and output of the scripts.
   - `personal-setup/`: The directory contains the installation script and the payloads, which will be archived and uploaded to GitHub Release.
     - `build_home/`: The directory contains the final Linux environment, which will be archived and becomes the payload of installation.
+  - `test/`: The directory contains the decompressed files of the `personal-setup.tar.gz` for testing.
+    - `home/`: The directory is used for running test patterns.
+- `tests/`: The directory contains test environment settings and test patterns managed by [pytest-workflow](https://github.com/LUMC/pytest-workflow).
+  - `Dockerfile`: The Docker settings for testing.
+The packages required by testing should be specified in the file.
 - `Makefile`: Used to manage build system.

 ## License